biolab/orange-hugo/content/blog/2020/2020-01-29-machine-anthropology.md

 type = "blog"
 thumbImage = "/blog_img/2020/2020-01-29-MA-small.png"
 frontPageImage = "/blog_img/2020/2020-01-29-MA-small.png"
-categories = ["machine", "anthropology", "big data", "pivot table"] shortExcerpt = "At the recent Machine Anthropology workshop we used Orange to explore anthropological data." longExcerpt = "At the recent Machine Anthropology workshop we used Orange to explore anthropological data."
+blog = ["machine", "anthropology", "big data", "pivot table"] shortExcerpt = "At the recent Machine Anthropology workshop we used Orange to explore anthropological data." longExcerpt = "At the recent Machine Anthropology workshop we used Orange to explore anthropological data."
 +++